HBRGTech/daisy/README.md

 If you are on a Unix based machine or an OSX based Mac, the setup is pretty easy.

 1. Clone the [daisy Github repo](https://github.com/HBRGTech/daisy)
-2. Also clone all submodules by running `git submodule update —init`
+2. Also clone all submodules by running `git submodule update --init`
 3. Open a terminal and run the init script: `./bin/daisy-init.sh`
 4. If you get 'permission denied' run 'chmod 755 ./bin/daisy-init.sh'
 5. Go to http://daisy.pattern.lab in a web browser on the computer running vagrant.